 Mining and processing

-Ore from the Murrawombie mine is trucked 30km by road train to the Company’s 1.8 million tonne per annum processing plant, located near the larger Tritton mine.
+Ore from the Murrawombie underground mine is trucked 30km by road train to the Company’s 1.8 million tonne per annum processing plant, located near the larger Tritton underground mine.
 Here the ore is processed through conventional crushing and flotation methods, producing a clean copper concentrate.

-Concentrate is transported by rail to the port of Newcastle, and is then shipped to smelters predominantly in the Asia Pacific region.
+Concentrate is transported by rail to the port of Newcastle, and is then shipped to smelters, predominantly in the Asia Pacific region.

 The Tritton deposit is a large, (over 20 million tonne), copper dominant VMS system, discovered in the mid 1990s via geophysical methods.

 Mining of the Tritton ore body commenced in 2004 with the development of an access decline and construction of a sulphide ore processing plant.
 Copper is extracted via conventional crushing and flotation circuits producing a copper concentrate.
 Stope production commenced in March 2005.
 In its first year of production, Tritton produced 23,088 tonnes of copper in concentrate.